s0md3v/roop/README.md

 - [ ] Support for replacing multiple faces

 ## Disclaimer
-Deepfake software already exist.
-This is just an experiment to make the existing techniques better.
-Users are expected to use this to learn about AI and not use it for illicit or unethical purposes.
+Better deepfake software than this already exist, this is just a hobby project I created to learn about AI.
+Users are expected to use this program for learning programming and using the software in good faith.
 Users must get consent from the concerned people before using their face and must not hide the fact that it is a deepfake when posting content online.
-I am not responsible for any malicious activity done through this software, this is a purely educational project aimed at exploring AI.
+I am not responsible for malicious behaviour of end-users.

 ## Credits
 - [ffmpeg](https://ffmpeg.org/): for making video related operations easy